(Full time) 2022 start

 Course structure – term dates

 The MRes Medicine does not follow standard term dates.
 The Research Project starts early September with the writing of a proposal, and the final project report is due mid-June with oral presentations taking place in July.
-This gives you 9-month's research experience on the project.
+This gives you nine months of research experience on the project.
 We’ll expect you to work on your project when you’re not attending taught modules.
-On average you can expect to work 2 to 3 days a week on your research project in semester 1 and 4 to 5 days a week in semester 2.
+On average you can expect to work two to three days a week on your research project in semester 1 and four to five days a week in semester 2.
 The MRes Medicine holidays are when the University is officially closed at Christmas, Easter and bank holidays.

 Course structure